joaobarreira05/SecureShare/README.md

 ### 4. User Creation & Activation
 **Flow:** `Admin creates User` -> `Server generates OTP` -> `User receives OTP` -> `User activates account with OTP` -> `User sets Password & generates Key Pair`
 - The user's cryptographic identity is established during activation.

-## Detailed Login Process

-The login process ensures that the server authenticates the user *without* ever accessing their private key.

-1.  **User Input**: The user enters their `username` and `password` in the client application.
-2.  **Authentication Request**: The client sends a `POST /auth/login` request with the credentials.
-3.  **Server Verification**: The server verifies the credentials (e.g., checking the password hash).
-4.  **Token Issuance**: If valid, the server returns an authentication token (JWT or session cookie).
-5.  **Vault Retrieval**: The client sends a `GET /users/me/vault` request (authenticated with the token) to retrieve the user's **Encrypted Private Key Blob**.
-6.  **Local Decryption**: The client uses the user's `password` (which is still in memory or re-entered) to decrypt the Private Key Blob using a strong KDF (e.g., Argon2/PBKDF2).
-7.  **Session Ready**: The plaintext Private Key is stored in the client's memory *only* for the duration of the session, allowing the user to decrypt file keys.

 ## API Endpoints